Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Limitations and Future Work

-Finally, our research focused primarily on newsroom staff, particularly editors and journalists.
-However, collaborative GenAI use may also involve non-editorial actors such as designers, developers, and product managers.
-Future work should adopt a more holistic organizational lens to trace how various teams negotiate GenAI integration.
+Finally, although our study focused primarily on editorial staff, particularly journalists and editors, collaborative GenAI use in news organizations may extend beyond editorial roles.
+Designers, developers, product managers, and data teams increasingly contribute to the integration of GenAI in newsroom infrastructures.
+Future work could adopt a more holistic organizational lens to trace how cross-functional teams negotiate GenAI integration, how institutional priorities shape design and deployment decisions, and how organizational boundaries and power asymmetries influence collaborative uptake.